 The effective tax rates differ from the federal statutory tax rate as a result of state taxes for which the Bank is liable, as well as permanent differences between amounts reported for financial statement purposes and taxable income.
 Pursuant to the stock purchase agreement between the Bank and Rabobank International Holding B.V., the amount of the cash consideration paid by the Bank upon the completion of the acquisition of RNA was determined based on RNA's estimated balance sheet and resulting tangible book value on the closing date, subject to customary purchase price adjustments.
 In addition, the stock purchase agreement contained a process for resolving disputes about the calculation of the closing balance sheet.
 In the event negotiations for a resolution should fail, the agreement required the parties to submit any matters which remain in dispute to an independent nationally recognized accounting firm, selected by a specified mechanism, to make its determination.
 A number of disputed items not resolved by the specified date were submitted to an independent accounting firm.
 The largest item of disagreement was with the calculation of the value of a deferred tax asset generated by RNA relating to tax credits.
+The accounting firm so selected notified the parties of its determinations.
+As a result of the foregoing, the effective tax rate for 2020 reflects the resolution of the state tax credits previously pending arbitration acquired in connection with the RNA acquisition and related recognition.

-Note 11.
+Note 10.
 Income Taxes (continued)